Ace Vergel: Film career

 Vergel switched from drama to action roles.
 His launching vehicle as an action star was in the film Noel San Miguel (Batang City Jail) in 1978.
 The movie gained positive reviews and made it to the box office.
 The movie stablished him as the newest action sensation during that time.

 Vergel became the first movie star to appear in a First Philippine miniseries.
 The groundbreaking miniseries, "Malayo Pa Ang Umaga," was inspired by Stevan Javellana’s novel "Without Seeing the Dawn," the first Filipino novel written in English.
 Vergel portrayed the lead character, "Mario," an oppressed farmer, in a story set during the Japanese occupation of the Philippines.
 The miniseries aired on Channel 9 in seven installments during the summer of 1979, with Rey Valera composing its theme song.

 In 1983, Vergel took on a highly challenging role in the classic film Pieta.
 Portraying "Rigor," an anti-hero lacking traditional heroic qualities, he departed from his typical roles in previous films, making this character his most iconic to date.

 He had the lead role in the 1996 film Seth Corteza, which was about a man who inherits turf in the criminal underworld.
 He wants to make changes and faces the dangers that come about as a result.
 The film was directed by Efren C. Piñon.

 In 2003, Vergel appeared in his last film Masamang Ugat from Viva Films.

 Controversies

 In August 2007, a warrant for arrest was issued in Caloocan for rape cases filed against him in 2000, but he was later released.
 He was also linked to illegal drugs, but the cases against him were dismissed.

 Death

-Vergel suffered a massive heart attack and slipped into coma at The Chinese General Hospital and Medical Center, located in Santa Cruz, Manila and died at 3:17 am on December 15, 2007, at the age of 53.
+Vergel suffered a massive heart attack and slipped into a coma at The Chinese General Hospital and Medical Center, located in Santa Cruz, Manila and died at 3:17 am on December 15, 2007, at the age of 53.